 Chafing is more likely to happen in the heat as you sweat more.
 Try to run in technical moisture-wicking, breathable fabric as this will wick moisture away from your skin to prevent chafing.

 When you’re running your body burns glycogen which raises your body temperature.
 It is natural to sweat at this point as it is the body’s way of trying to regulate temperature and stop overheating.

 Have a plan

-Last year the Athletics World Champs took place in the cauldron that is Doha.
+In 2019 the Athletics World Champs took place in the cauldron that is Doha.
 "The main thing to prepare for the heat in Doha was organisation," says Olympic medallist Emily Diamond.
 "I took a lot of SIS Hydration tablets with me to make sure I stay hydrated both during sessions and in between sessions.
 I also took with me a water spray bottle (the sort of one Mrs Hinch uses for cleaning) so that I could cool myself down during sessions.
 Ice cold towels were crucial for training in the extreme heat."